idaholab/moose/modules/navier_stokes/doc/content/source/fvkernels/PINSFVMomentumPressureFlux.md

 # PINSFVMomentumPressureFlux

-This object adds the $\epsilon \nabla p$ pressure gradient term of the incompressible porous media Navier Stokes momentum equation as a surface term using the divergence theorem.
+This object adds the $\nabla (\epsilon p)$ pressure gradient term of the incompressible porous media Navier Stokes momentum equation as a surface term using the divergence theorem.
 This formulation better handles discontinuities in porosity as it does not attempt to compute the pressure gradient near the discontinuity.
-It is otherwise strictly equivalent to its volumetric equivalent [PINSFVMomentumPressure.md].
+Note that the porosity gradient that originates from the integration by part is added by `PINSFVMomentumPressurePorosityGradient`.

 The pressure is a Lagrange Multiplier that ensures the incompressibility constraint.